NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/PreclinicalDataImport/README.md

 # Project Description

-Correct Slicer dynamic MRI DICOM frame data and DTI gradient data loading for Bruker preclinical MRI systems (Paravision version 6).
+Multivolume DICOM data from Bruker preclinical MRI scanners (Paravision version 6) has information in the DICOM header that is incorrectly read into Slicer.
+Specifically, dynamic MRI DICOM frame data and DTI gradient data needs to be fixed.

 ## Objective

-1. Modify the multivolume importer to correctly display and represent preclinical DCE MRI DICOM data.
+1. Modify the multivolume importer to correctly display and represent preclinical DCE MRI DICOM data, or make a new module.
-1. Modify the DTI loader.
+1. Modify the DTI loader, or make a new module.
+1. Test import of ASL and T1 mapping data - if there is a problem, fix it.

 ## Approach and Plan